 - Review rotation specific objectives for each rotation prior to starting the rotation.

 - Evaluation of rotations: Rotation evaluations must be completed after each rotation.
 The rotation evaluations are done through qualtrics.
 Residency leadership will send a link to the rotation evaluation.
 This information will be used to improve future rotations.
 If you have difficulties during a rotation, please let us know as soon as possible.
 We will work to address difficulties immediately- don’t wait until the end of the rotation.

 - Completion of a Risk Management course and completion of your MyLearning modules are JHH requirements.
 Failure to complete the Risk Management seminar can result in revocation of your credentialing.

 - Check your email on a daily basis.
 Many residency and hospital communications are sent by email.

-On most required rotations you will be expected to take overnight calls at least once a week.
-Most services overnight calls are assigned to the PA resident on Friday night.
+On some required rotations you will be expected to take either Saturday day call or Friday overnight call once a week.
 You will be teamed up with a cross covering resident for the service you are covering.
 Additionally, you will be assigned overnight call on the Trauma service throughout the year on Friday nights when you are on a service that does not require overnight call.
 Taking call has been reported to be an excellent opportunity for learning.
 You should take advantage of your time on call to visit your patients often, manage patient issues that arise, perform consults, assist in the operating room and read if time permits.